kyma-project/community/sig-and-wg/sig-core/proposals/common-validator.md

 ## Motivation

-The Kyma project is a one big mono repository with multiple separate projects.
-That projects are validated in a different ways.
-Current situation causes following issues:
+The Kyma project is one big monorepository with multiple separate projects.
+Those projects are validated in different ways.
+The current situation results in the following issues:

-- Script that validates repositories is duplicated across components.
+- The script that validates repositories is duplicated across components.
-- Multiple versions of scripts that validates components.
+- There are multiple versions of the script that validates components.
 - It is not possible to maintain it.
-- Contributors don't know what they should execute to validate component.
+- Contributors don't know what they should execute to validate a component.
-- Different formatting and coding standards in Kyma components.
+- There are different formatting and coding standards for Kyma components.
-- CI validates code in a different environment.
+- The CI validates the code in a different environment than the one in which it is validated locally.

 ## Solution

-Github `kyma-project` organization already contains `makefiles` in every repository and CI pipeline is based on it.
-In such case, we should unify `makefiles` targets across components/repositories and drop support for any other solution like before-commit, custom validators etc. Thanks to that, whenever contributor will work on `console`, `kyma component` or some other `tool` in our organization, she/he will know how to execute build, test, or format code.
-It is crucial for development experience.
+The `kyma-project` organization on GitHub already contains makefiles in every repository and the CI pipeline is based on them.
+That is why, we should unify makefile targets across components and repositories, and resign from other solutions, such as before-commit, or custom validators.
+Thanks to that, whenever contributors work on a Kyma component or any other tool in our organization, they will know how to execute builds, tests, or how to format the code.
+It is crucial for the development experience.

-I will base my proposal on `ui-api-layer` component and targets may not work as it is only an example.
+This proposal is based on the `ui-api-layer` component.
+Since it is only an example, the presented targets may not be fully functional.

-### Makefile Targets
+### Makefile targets

-Makefile targets should be simple and should allow contributors to execute all required validations as one command.
-It should be unified across all `kyma-project` repositories regardless language or type.
+The makefile targets should be simple and allow contributors to execute all required validations as one command.
+It should be unified across all `kyma-project` repositories regardless of language or type.

-Currently, `makefile` in components looks like that:
+Currently, the makefiles in components look as follows:

 ```makefile
 APP_NAME = ui-api-layer